sixcious/url-incrementer/_docs/HELP.md

 It lets you crawl URLs for response codes, open up to 100 incremented tabs at once, or generate a list of up to 10,000 incremented links.
 Click the `wrench` icon in the bottom-right area of the Popup to open or close it.
 The toolkit works with the URL and selection you have currently selected.
-Before using the toolkit, if you have an instance enabled, please clear it first by clicking the red `x` button, then close the Popup and re-enter it to avoid potential bugs.

 Crawl URLs will open a new window (except on Firefox for Android).
 You can leave the window minimized and continue multi-tasking while crawling.